ALIKE: Accurate and Lightweight Keypoint Detection and Descriptor Extraction

 \subsection{Learning reliable keypoint}

 The reprojection and dispersity peak loss provide accurate and repeatable keypoints.
-However, the descriptor distribution is not taken into account, so the keypoints may be unreliable \cite{r2d2}, \textit{e.g.}, the keypoints in non-discriminative low-texture areas.
+However, the spatial properties of descriptor map are not taken into account, so the keypoints might be unreliable \cite{r2d2}, \textit{e.g.}, the keypoints could locate in non-discriminative low-texture areas.
 To address this issue, we introduce a reliability loss based on the matching probability map in the NRE loss \cite{nre}.

 First, the matching probability map is obtained by normalizing the similarity map $\boldsymbol{C}_{\boldsymbol{d}_{\boldsymbol{p}_A},\boldsymbol{D}_B} \in \mathbb{R}^{H\times W}$ in equation (\ref{equ_sim})